Mom’s Picks: Top 10 Best Lightweight Strollers

 One-hand 4-position recline is suitable from birth and up to 55 lbs.
 There is also a built-in newborn safety system which includes a foot mesh and a head barrier that will protect your child from sliding out of the seat.

 Although it does not take an infant car seat it works with a Maclaren carrycot that you can use from birth.
-The carrycot creates a kind of an umbrella-pram.
+The carrycot creates a sort of an umbrella pram.
 LOL.

 But, my favorite feature of Techno XT is the maneuverability.
 The double hard rubber wheels glide over the surface.
 Very easy to push and navigate over terrain (for an umbrella model).
 Traveling will be easy with a compact fold, and a carry handle.